Indicators of wavefunction (de)localization in the avoided crossing in a quadrupole cavity: Introduction

-This paper is organized as follows.
-In Sec.~2, avoided crossing of two interacting modes in a quadrupole billiard is introduced.
-In Sec.~3, we study the inverse participation ratio.
-The R\'{e}nyi entropy is discussed in Sec.~4.
-The rms contrast is studied in Sec.~5.
-In Sec.~6, we discuss our results.
-Finally, we summarize our work in Sec.~7.
+The remainder of this paper is organised as follows.
+In Sec.~\ref{Helm}, the avoided crossing of two interacting modes in a quadrupole billiard is introduced.
+In Sec.~\ref{inverse}, we study the inverse participation ratio.
+The R\'{e}nyi entropy is discussed in Sec.~\ref{Renyi}.
+The RMS contrast is studied in Sec.~\ref{rms}.
+In Sec.~\ref{comparison}, we compare the three measures based on the wavefunction delocalisation.
+Finally, we summarise our work in Sec.~\ref{conclusion}.